usharma123/Tools/README.md

 # Problem Solver MVP

 A sophisticated AI-powered analysis system that combines Markov chain Monte Carlo simulations with interactive HTML visualizations.
-The system uses a FastAPI backend for computational tools and a Next.js frontend for user interaction.
+The system uses a FastAPI backend (powered by Uvicorn) for computational tools and a Next.js frontend for user interaction.

 ## Architecture